hyperledger/indy-hipe/text/consent_receipt/README.md

 ## Use cases

 These are the use cases to be covered by this HIPE.
 The use cases are broken down into 3 areas:
-* Consent receipt transaction: to understand relation between data subject and data controller
+* Consent receipt credential: to understand relation between data subject and data controller
 * Data Sub-controller: how sharing of data is supported
 * Introduction of edge and cloud agents: use case is included to better understand implementation.